astarte-platform/astarte/doc/pages/administrator/095-advanced-operations.md

 Right now, Astarte only allows deleting draft interfaces, i.e. interfaces with major version `0` and not used by any device.

-If you want to delete an interface that already has published data, you must proceed manually with the steps described below.
-In this guide we're going to assume that you're trying to delete the `org.astarte-platform.genericsensors.Values` interface in the `test` realm.
+If you want to delete an interface that has already published data, you must proceed manually with the steps described below.
+This guide assumes the aim of the operation is deleting the `org.astarte-platform.genericsensors.Values` interface in the `test` realm.

-The guide requires that you have [`cqlsh`](https://cassandra.apache.org/doc/latest/tools/cqlsh.html) connected to the Cassandra/ScyllaDB instance that your Astarte instance is using.
+The guide requires that [`cqlsh`](https://cassandra.apache.org/doc/latest/tools/cqlsh.html) is connected to the Cassandra/ScyllaDB instance that your Astarte instance is using.

 ### Switch to the target keyspace

-The keyspace has the same name of the realm, in our case it's `test`
+The keyspace has the same name of the realm, in this case it is `test`:

 ```
 cqlsh> use test;